 "There is also hope for the future, as Gabriel is an excellent goalkeeper for one so young.
 Right now he is shut out by me and Abbiati, but I am sure he'll have a great future ahead of him."

-"The psychological state of the squad has changed recently and when we feel like that, we can play better and with more confidence," he added.
+He added: "The psychological state of the squad has changed recently and when we feel like that, we can play better and with more confidence.

 "I'm glad to say the game with Juventus was the first time this season we've really felt San Siro fired up for us.